Fidenza Cathedral: History

 Construction of the cathedral began in the 12th century.
 It was dedicated to Saint Domninus of Fidenza, who was martyred by order of the Emperor Maximian in 304 AD.
 The saint's relics were brought here in 1207, and are believed to be contained in an urn in the crypt.
 The town's previous name, Borgo San Donnino, was given in honor of the saint.

 The church survived the sack and destruction of the town of Fidenza in 1268.
 The apse and façade were completed a few decades later.
 The upper part of the façade is incomplete, but the lower, with its three portals and sculptures, is a fine example of Romanesque architecture, including two statues by Benedetto Antelami and bas-reliefs depicting the Histories of St. Domninus.
 The interior is simple and well-proportioned, and has not been spoilt by restoration.
 The statue at the front of the cathedral of the apostle Simon Peter is famous for its pointing in the direction of Rome.
 Fidenza was in fact a leg within the Via Francigena.
 Side chapels continued to be added into the 16th century.

 Other low reliefs of the Anthelami's school are kept in the apse and in the diocesan museum of Fidenza.

 The complex figurative programme intersects the Glory of Christ, episodes of the Old and the New Testament, the life of Saint Domninus and other medieval historical traditions, as well as legends and fantastic images.
-Pictures realized a book of the Christian faith,a book which was conceived with a didactic purpose and destinated to believers and pilgrims of different languages, cultures or completely illiterate.
+Pictures realized a book of the Christian faith, a book which was conceived with a didactic purpose and destinated to believers and pilgrims of different languages, cultures or completely illiterate.
 This was not unusual in the Middle Age's Roman Catholic cathedrals.

 The altarpiece depicting the Purification of Mary, by Andrea Mainardi (il Chiaveghino) was painted for the church circa 1600.
 The raised altar may be accessed by a series of smooth marble rungs that introduces to the choir.
-The episcopal seat is located in the west side of the altar, instead of the southern position which is more usual within the Modernist chiurches.
-Plaed at the extremity of the altar, two staircases which give access to the crypt where the holy relics of the saint are shown.
+The episcopal seat is located in the west side of the altar, instead of the southern position which is more usual within the Modernist churches.
+Located at the extremity of the altar, two staircases which give access to the crypt where the holy relics of the saint are shown.